kevinofsydney/timetracker/README.md

 ### Clock-In/Clock-Out System

 - **Web-Based Interface:** Translators can clock in and out through a responsive web application.
-- **Session Persistence:** The application retains the translator’s clocked-in status even if they log out, switch browsers, or use a different device.
+- **Session Persistence:** The application retains the translator's clocked-in status even if they log out, switch browsers, or use a different device.
 - **Shift Type Selection:** Options to label shifts as Standard, Sunday, Emergency, or Overnight.
 - **Editable Entries:** Translators can edit their clock-in/out times, with all edits visibly labeled for transparency.
 - **Administrative Adjustments:** Administrators can manually adjust hours when necessary.